matteoicardi/LifeInChrist/1stHolyCommunion/Resourcesfor1stHolyCommunion.md

 ---
 title: First Holy Communion and first Reconciliation
-description: Preparation and youth group sessions
+description: Resources for parents and children preparing for the sacraments of the Eucharist and Reconciliation.
 ---